 Challenge high-achieving students in an exciting new competitionACER news 2 Jun 2021 5 minute read

-The Challenge is designed for high-achieving students in Years 4, 6 and 8 and assesses their performance in mathematics, reading and science compared with outstanding students from around the world.
-Exceptional performers receive a prestigious medallion and public recognition of their accomplishment, as well as one of a range of certificates recognising different levels of performance.
+The Challenge was designed for high-achieving students in Years 4, 6 and 8 and assesses their performance in mathematics, reading and science compared with outstanding students from around the world.
+Exceptional performers will receive a prestigious medallion and public recognition of their accomplishment, as well as one of a range of certificates recognising different levels of performance.

 But the Challenge is more than just an exciting way to help top students excel, according to ACER’s Manager of School Assessment Services Dr Jarrod Hingston.